While some tree care companies still get by with a chainsaw and a ladder, more and more are investing in cranes to help with tree care and removal.

 New tree-cutting crane technology

-Given the inherent risks in tree removal, even with a crane, we have invested in the most high-tech crane system available worldwide (from Tree-Mek), where the need for a climber in the tree being removed is eliminated.
-Instead, this remote-controlled crane has an attached grapple saw that can grab, cut, and move parts of the tree without using multiple pieces of equipment or endangering climbers.
+Given the inherent risks in tree removal, even with a crane, we have invested in the most high-tech crane system available worldwide (called Tree-Mek), where the need for a climber in the tree being removed is eliminated.
+Instead, this remote-controlled crane from Palfinger has an attached grapple saw that can grab, cut, and move parts of the tree without using multiple pieces of equipment or endangering climbers.

 You can see this impressive piece of equipment in use in the video below.
 And soon you’ll be seeing it on Green Vista Tree Service tree removal sites throughout northern Virginia!